zerolawtech/SFT-Protocol/docs/security-considerations.rst

 We have compiled a list of possible scenarios and solutions below.
 If you can imagine an issue that is not mentioned here, please contact us so we can discuss it and add it to the list.

 .. note:: In this section we provide technical solutions to problems, however many of these situations will also have a legal component.
-The nature of security tokens means that every involved entity is easily identified, so when someone is acting in bad-faith it is possible that resolution will be the result of a court order.
+The nature of security tokens means that every involved entity is easily identified, so when someone is acting in bad faith it is possible that resolution will be the result of a court order.
 Issuers must keep in mind that although technically they can transfer any investor's tokens without approval, this does not mean that legally they are always allowed to.

 Investor Changes Country
 ------------------------